C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 We work with one photograph of an excursion of the 540 Squadron of the RAF, that took place in November 1943.
 The photo is part of the NCAP collection: [URL](https://ncap.org.uk/frame/6-1-5-3-254?pos=9) The following information about the image is provided in the file’s metadata: “Location: Pommerensdorf; West Pomeranian Province; Poland; 28th November 1943; Corporate bodies: 540 Squadron (RAF)”.
 Critically analysing these metadata, we notice as historians:
 * that the name of the town of Stettin does not appear, thus disregarding the municipal incorporation of “Pommerensdorf [sic!]” into Stettin in 1939
 * that there is an anachronism in the sense that the town's location is “Poland” even though the photograph dates from a time the city was part of Germany.
-Those research hurdles are a **compromise** between the city’s troubled history **and the needs - sometimes shortcomings - of classififications of the patrimonial collections.**
+Those research hurdles are a **compromise** between the city’s troubled history **and the needs - sometimes shortcomings - of classifications of the patrimonial collections.**

 Analysing the picture and comparing it to the topographic map, the same train rails, the flow of the river Oder/Odra and the islands are recognisable.
 But are there objects that are only visible in the photograph?
 Indeed, while the map shows the train tracks, it does not mark the goods station’s wagon depot. **In the photograph???=>** The hospital buildings can be identified south of the wagon depot and the small park.
 However, the municipal gasworks across the tracks to the hospital’s East (recognisable by their round building structure) remain hidden on the map.
 Only information from other maps or the knowledge of the building shapes make the identification possible.
 This specific part of the town was heavily damaged by bomb raids already in April 1943.
 Therefore, empty fields, buildings without roofs and even some bomb craters are visible in the photograph.
 **Should we add a conclusion for this comparison?**